Alpalis/docs/plugins/itemrestriction/about.md

 ## Features:

-- Ability to restrict all items at once by setting whitelist to true and changing default whitelist item settings
+\- Ability to restrict all items at once by setting whitelist to true and changing default whitelist item settings.<br>
-- Ability to restrict an item during an event, e.g. when crafting it.
+\= Ability to restrict an item during an event, e.g. when crafting it.

 ## Config: